 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS No. 157").
 This statement defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
-This statement is effective for financial statements issued for fiscal years beginning after November 15, 2007; however, earlier application is encouraged.
+This statement is effective for financial statements issued for fiscal years beginning after November 15, 2007.
 The adoption of SFAS No. 157 did not have a material impact on our financial statements.